 - get tips on how to use your DSLR camera to photograph the Milky Way and auroras

 - if weather permits, you’ll also enjoy a live guided tour of objects in our Solar System and deep space as seen through our telescopes

-* we may also have the chance to see a meteor or even the aurora of the Northern Lights
+* we may also have the chance to see a meteor or even the Northern Lights

 Adults / $55